garden-io/garden/docs/using-garden/projects.md

 The `staging` and `prod` environments have an additional flag set, the `production` flag.
 This flag changes some default behavior and turns on protection for certain Garden commands that might be destructive, e.g. `garden deploy`, requiring you to explicitly confirm that you want to execute them.
 See more details on that in [the reference](../reference/project-config.md#environmentsproduction).

 The current environment and namespace are frequently used in template strings. `${environment.name}` resolves to the environment name (in the above example, `local`, `dev`, `staging` or `prod`), `${environment.namespace}` resolves to the namespace, and `${environment.fullName}` resolves to the two combined with a DNS-style notation, e.g. `my-namespace.dev`.

+{% hint style="info" %}
+For more details, see our [opinionated guide](../guides/namespaces.md) on configuring environments and namespaces.
+{% endhint %}

 ### Providers